ragegage/game_of_life/README.md

 + start the process
   + Use `Gol.hello()` to start a 15 x 15 square world
   + Use `Gol.hello(size)` to start a `size` x `size` world
+    + (it seems to start having trouble rendering cleanly at around 30 x 30)

 ## Architecture